 To End: Inhale deeply and hold the breath as you offer a healing prayer, visualizing the person you wish to heal (including yourself) as being totally healthy, radiant, and strong.
 Imagine the person completely engulfed in healing white light, completely healed.
 Then exhale and inhale deeply again, hold the breath and offer your prayer.
 Then, lift your arms up high and vigorously shake out your hands and fingers.

 Find more versions of the Siri Gaitri Mantra here!

 Meditation: Healing with Guru Ram Das Chant

-The Guru Ram Das Mantra was given to Yogi Bhajan by Guru Ram Das in a dream.
-It relates directly with the healing energy represented by Guru Ram Das, the fourth Guru of the Sikhs who was known for his humility and healing abilities.
+The Guru Ram Das Mantra is said to relate directly with the healing energy represented by Guru Ram Das, the fourth Guru of the Sikhs who was known for his humility and healing abilities.
 This mantra imparts humility to the one who chants it, and reconnects the person to the experience of infinity.
 The mantra is comprised of two parts.
 The first part is a nirgun mantra (Guru Guru Wahe Guru) and projects the mind to the source of knowledge and ecstasy.
 The second part is a sirgun mantra (Guru Ram Das Guru) that means the wisdom that comes as a servant of the infinite.
 This meditation is for deep healing and can also be used to bless the ancestors and heal your lineage.